MwithHeart/writetech-accelerator-portfolio-mariam/blog/2025-09-21-iac-for-beginners.md

 ---

 Imagine you’re planning a party, you could use either of these:
-- **Manual way:** You go to the market yourself to buy chairs, tables, plates, drinks, balloons, and fans one by one.
+- **Manual way:** You go to the market yourself to buy chairs, tables, plates, and balloons, one by one.

 - **Automated way:** You write a list: 50 chairs, 5 tables, 3 fans.
 Then give it to an event planner to set it up for you.